cinnData/PythonBootcamp/[PY-02] Starting with Python.md

 Out[27]: True
 ```

 Why is this?
-Because of this inequality being true for the numbers that encode these characters, which we have learned above.
+Because this inequality is true for the numbers that encode these characters, which we have learned above.
 Numbers and booleans can be compared irrespective of their types:

 ```
 In [28]: 3 == 3.0